“Few occasions in life are more hopeful than when musicians team up to form ensembles.”

 You’ve probably also learned that group dynamics can get tricky.

-Whatever challenges collaborating musicians face, though, they’re simpler to overcome when ensembles are founded with agreed-upon objectives and ground rules.
+Whatever challenges collaborating musicians face, though, they’re simpler to overcome when ensembles are founded with agreed-upon objectives and expectations.

 Before you weigh these questions with potential colleagues, do some playing together to verify that your abilities and interests match.
 Also ensure that all of you come with solid reputations for professionalism (punctuality, preparation, courtesy, and integrity).